New Student Orientation

 CMU Student ID Card

-To ensure your CMU student ID card will be available for pick up at CMU-SV Orientation, please submit your photo online at http://www.cmu.edu/idplus/idcards/idphotos.html by no later than **Friday July 12, 2013**.
+To ensure your CMU student ID card will be available for pick up at CMU-SV Orientation, please submit your photo online at http://www.cmu.edu/idplus/idcards/idphotos.html *as soon as possible*.
 You will need a digital photo of yourself and you will need to know your Andrew ID and password.
-To obtain your Andrew ID and password, contact Stacy Marshall.
-Stacy can be reached at 650-335-2852.
-For those inquiring internationally, Stacy can be contacted via Skype at stacy.marshall3.

-The Orientation Schedule for August 22 - 25 will be posted on this page in August.
+The Orientation Schedule for August 21 will be posted on this page in August.
+Department-specific schedules will be sent to students via your home department.

 For those who are making travel arrangements to attend Orientation, note the times for each day:

-- Thursday August 22 - [Full Time Student Orientation] Check in at 9am, ending with dinner with faculty from 5-7pm
+- Thursday August 21 - [Full Time Student Orientation] Check in at 9am

-- Friday August 23 - Check in at 9am, ending with dinner with faculty from 6-8pm
+- Friday August 22 - Check in at 9am

 - Clothing: The dress for orientation is casual.
 Please bring comfortable attire, including shoes for walking.
 Typically, the weather is fairly warm although it cools down in the evening.
 Bring a light jacket or sweater.
 We will be outside at various times, so be sure to bring sunscreen.

-- Parking: You may park on any side of Building 23 and 152, but we recommend the lot behind the building.
+- Parking: You may park on any side of Building 23 but we recommend the lot behind the building.

 - Meals: Generally breakfast, lunch and dinner will be provided each day of Orientation.
 If you have any dietary restrictions, please note them when you RSVP for Orientation.

-- Lodging: For remote students looking for lodging during Orientation, a convenient housing option is the NASA Lodge.
-NASA Lodge is located across the street from our building at Moffett Field.
-When you make a reservation, note that you are affiliated with Carnegie Mellon and that you're a student (to get a discounted rate).
+- Lodging: For remote students looking for lodging during Orientation, a convenient housing option is the NASA Lodge, located across the street from our building at Moffett Field.
+Call the NASA Lodge directly at 650-603-7100 and inquire about room availability.
+When you make a reservation, note that you are affiliated with Carnegie Mellon.

 Viewing your Student Account